 Jeremiah Winkler ’93

-Today’s SJA Shining Stars are Jeremiah Winkler ’93 and the company he works for, DIY Media.
+Jeremiah Winkler ’93 works for DIY Media.
 During the pandemic, the company switched to making affordable PPE face shields and provided employment opportunities at a time when many companies were laying off employees.

 Based in Pennsauken, New Jersey, DIY Media’s focus is helping artists, authors, filmmakers, and other content creators get their content to market and monetize it through items like CDs, DVDs, USBs and other media.
 The company started around 75 years ago as Disc Makers, which is still a sub-company of the group.
 Jeremiah typically works with Disc Makers and is a Manager/Team Leader within the Customer Support Department.
 He has been employed by the company for 21 years.

 When the pandemic hit, our sales dropped drastically overnight.
 Like a lot of other companies and industries, we were faced with making some tough decisions pretty quickly.
 Three or four days into the shutdown, our CEO Tony van Veen and his wife, Farina, were watching the news, and saw a story about how companies were pivoting toward making emergency products needed for the pandemic.
 Tony’s wife wondered out loud if DIY could do something similar.
 By the following Monday, we had a prototype made and a basic plan in place to begin manufacturing and selling face shields.
 Within another week’s time, we had product to market, and could not keep up with demand.